minprog/programming-1/40 Understanding/50 Internet (ct'd)/10 problem set.md

 Also explain what each line in your HTTP request means!

 5. I made a request to a web page, but my browser received the below HTTP response.
-What’s the meaning of this response?
+What's the meaning of this response?

 	HTTP/1.1 500 Internal Server Error<br/>
 	Server: Apache<br/>